NeuroQ Logo

 Consuming a high amount of carbohydrates and saturated fats with low fiber intake can lead to inflammation and potential insulin resistance.
 Switching from carb-based metabolism to healthy-fat–based metabolism, achieved through KetoFLEX 12/3, results in the healthier metabolic state of ketosis.

-Health benefits of the Breseden KetoFLEX 12/3 Diet include:
+Health benefits of the Breseden KetoFLEX 12/3 diet include:

 • Reduced inflammation